-- j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
+- Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - i.
+In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - Confirmation of the accuracy of the minutes of the last meeting of the Council: - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
 Review of the terms of reference for committees; - vii.
 Appointment of members to existing committees; The Chairman of the Parish Council shall be a member of every committee.
 The Vice-Chairman shall also be a member of every committee.
 With the permission of the Chairman they may be exempted from this should this lead to a conflict of interest ie between Borough and Parish duties. - viii.
 No member of any committee, save for the Chairman/Vice-Chairman in line with point vii (above) shall hold appointment to hold office on a committee later than the next annual Parish Meeting - ix.
-Appointment of any new committees in accordance with standing order 4; - x.
-Review and adoption of appropriate standing orders and financial regulations - xi.
-Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xii.
-Review of representation on or work with external bodies and arrangements for reporting back; - xiii.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiv.
+Appointment of members to existing committees; - x.
+Appointment of any new committees in accordance with standing order 4; - Review and adoption of appropriate standing orders and financial regulations; - xii.
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xiii.
+Review of representation on or work with external bodies and arrangements for reporting back; - xiv.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xv.
 Review of inventory of land and other assets including buildings and office equipment;

-- xv.
-Confirmation of arrangements for insurance cover in respect of all insurable risks; - xvi.
-Review of the Council's and/or staff subscriptions to other bodies; - xvii.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xviii.
-Consideration of any changes to the schedule of meetings set in January - xix.
+- xvi.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - xvii.
+Review of the Council's and/or staff subscriptions to other bodies; - xviii.
+Review of the Council's complaints procedure; - xix.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xx.
+Review of the Council's policy for dealing with the press/media; - xxi.
+Review of the Council's employment policies and procedures; - xxii.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxiii.
+Consideration of any changes to the schedule of meetings set in January - xxiv.
 Consideration of the policy and procedure review schedule for 2020/21 and the adoption of all policies and procedures of the council currently in place and previously adopted by full council in the preceding years.